KDE/documentation-develop-kde-org/content/hig/components/editing/combobox.md

     translation.
 -   Make sure the items are easily accessible via keyboard by moving distinctive letters to the beginning of each option.
-For example, in a list of countries on continents, write \"Germany (Europe)\" instead of \"Europe/Germany\".
+For example, in a list of countries on continents, write "Germany (Europe)" instead of "Europe/Germany".
--   Don\'t have blank list items; use meta-options, e.g. (None) instead.
+-   Don't have blank list items; use meta-options, e.g. (None) instead.

 ### Appearance

 -   Combo boxes are distinguished visually from drop-down lists (normally by the raised or lowered bevel).
-Don\'t override the common processing, e.g. by using a combo box and making it read only in order to simulate a simple drop-down list.
+Don't override the common processing, e.g. by using a combo box and making it read only in order to simulate a simple drop-down list.
 -   If activating a choice affects the appearance or the enabled state